Wavesonics/SecureCamera/README.md

 ## License

-Secure Camera is released under the [MIT License](LICENSE).
+Snap Safe is released under the [MIT License](LICENSE).
 Use it, fork it, improve it—just keep it open.

 ---